 Thanksgiving always brings an opportunity to take a deep breath and be thankful for the wonders of the year.
-Here in Santa Fe, we are grateful for the scenic beauty of our mountains and the many unique experiences that are available for you.
-From dining in our world class restaurants to the festivities on the Plaza to kick off of the holiday season, Santa Fe is filled with fun.
-Discover what you can do during the Thanksgiving weekend in the City Different.
+Here in Santa Fe, we are grateful for the scenic beauty of our mountains and the many unique experiences.
+From dining in our world-class restaurants to the festivities on the Plaza to the kickoff of the holiday season, Santa Fe is filled with fun.
+Discover what you can do during the Thanksgiving weekend in The City Different.
 You'll be thankful you did.

-Let Our Santa Fe Chefs Do The Cooking
+1. Let Our Santa Fe Chefs Do the Cooking

-Take a cue from the locals, and let our world-renowned chefs turn your Thanksgiving into an epicurean feast for the senses.
-A first-class group of extremely talented and well-known Santa Fe chefs are preparing very special Thanksgiving feasts this year surely to satisfy everyone in your party!
-Here are a few of our restaurants that will be open on Thanksgiving Day— Santacafe, [blog_link url="http://www.geronimorestaurant.com/" text="Geronimo" date="2016-10-18"], [blog_link url="http://lacasasena.com/" text="La Casa Sena" date="2016-10 18"], Luminaria at the Inn and Spa at Loretto and Agave at [blog_link url="http://www.eldoradohotel.com/" text="Eldorado Hotel" date="2016-10-18"].
+Take a cue from the locals, and let our world-renowned chefs turn your Thanksgiving into an epicurean feast.
+A first-class group of extremely talented and well-known Santa Fe chefs are preparing very special Thanksgiving feasts to satisfy everyone in your party!
+Here are a few restaurants that will be open and pleased to serve you and yours on Thanksgiving Day—Dinner for Two, and SkyFire at Bishop's Lodge.
+Check out more here.

-Did you know you’ll find one the best places to ski in the Southwest right here in the Santa Fe?
-The ski basin is located high above the City Different, just 16 miles from the Plaza in the beautiful Santa Fe National Forest.
+Did you know you’ll find one the best places to ski and snowboard in the Southwest right here in the Santa Fe?
+Ski Santa Fe is located high above The City Different, just 16 miles from the Plaza in the beautiful Santa Fe National Forest.

-Ski Santa Fe has a wonderful range of terrain, from isolated beginner slopes to lots of cruisers, some long bump runs, great glades and tree runs, and even a few short chutes and small bowls.
-The ski area benefits from its 12,075 foot summit, 1,725 vertical drop, 77 trails and 225 inches of average annual snowfall.
-Even when the mountain gets loaded with snow, the City just gets dusted with gorgeous light and dry mountain snow.
-The Ski Santa Fe season traditionally begins on Thanksgiving day, weather permitting, and runs through early Spring.
+Snow accumulation permitting, Ski Santa Fe opens Thanksgiving day and has a wonderful range of terrain, from isolated beginner slopes to lots of cruisers, some long bump runs, great glades and tree runs, and even a few short chutes and small bowls.
+The ski area benefits from its 12,075 foot summit, 1,725 vertical drop, 86 trails, and 225 inches of average annual snowfall and the season runs through early spring.

-Kick Off The Holiday Season in Santa Fe Style
+5. Kick Off the Holiday Season in Santa Fe Style

-The official start of the Christmas holiday season begins in Santa Fe the day after Thanksgiving when by a flick of a switch, holiday lights are turned on at the historic Santa Fe Plaza.
-Enjoy hot chocolate, stroll and sing carols as you immerse yourself in holiday décor and grandeur.
-Pay a visit to Mr. and Mrs. Santa Claus.
-There will also be entertainment throughout the evening.
-The lighting ceremony takes place at 6:30 pm.
-Though the Mayor of Santa Fe will be there to usher in the holiday fun, it’s that annual visit from Santa Claus that will create a wee bit more excitement.
+The official start of the Christmas holiday season begins in The City Different the day after Thanksgiving when, by a flick of a switch around 6:15 pm, the historic Santa Fe Plaza is aglow with 30,000 energy-efficient LED lights.
+Stay warm with hot chocolate, cookies, and food trucks as you immerse yourself in pleasantly chilly holiday décor.
+Throughout the event, enjoy musical entertainment and caroling.
+Though the Mayor of Santa Fe will be there to usher in the holiday fun, it’s that annual arrival of Mr. and Mrs. Santa Claus via vintage fire truck that creates the excitement.